Drassil/git-wiki/wiki/main_page.md

 The easier and faster way to use git-wiki is the "skeleton" method.

-1. Simply clone [this repo](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy of the skeleton project.
+1. Simply fork/clone [skeleton repo](https://github.com/Drassil/git-wiki-skeleton) or click on "Use this template" button to create your copy of the skeleton project.

 2. Edit _config.yml and other pages as you need and then deploy it on github pages.